 The U.S. Environmental Protection Agency (EPA) approved the TMDL on November 28, 2006.
 However, a request for edits to the Approval Letter and Decision Rationale for this TMDL have been made.
 Results from this request are available as of 2/25/08.
 Please see EPA's Region 3 website for the approval letter and decision rationale.

-Genovique Specialties Corp. has applied for a permit to discharge within the watershed.
+In 2013, Genovique Specialties Corp. applied for a permit to discharge within the watershed.
 This facility was previously known as Velsicol Chemical Corporation and was included in the calibration of the TMDL but not given an allocation.
-As a result of the permit request, two changes have occurred to the Middle Chester River phosphorus waste load allocations (WLAs).
+As a result of the permit request, two changes occurred to the Middle Chester River phosphorus waste load allocations (WLAs).
 To allow the Genovique facility a regulated discharge, part of the allocation for the Chestertown Foods, Inc. facility, which is located within the same model segment as the Chestertown Foods discharge, was redistributed (see Addendum for details).
-The reallocation does not affect the load allocation (LA) or the overall TMDL.
+The reallocation did not affect the load allocation (LA) or the overall TMDL.
 The revised point source technical memorandum and addendum were available for public comment from October 24, 2013 through November 25, 2013.
 No comments were received.

 Total Maximum Daily Loads of Nitrogen and Phosphorus for the Upper and Middle Chester Rivers in Kent and Queen Anne's Counties, MarylandApproved on November 28, 2006